pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 and Ludwig cameras exposes an area 1" x
 1 3/8", or 1" x 1 1/2", with the short side
 across the film.
 Edwards Brothers of Ann
-Arbor is prepared to furnish microcopies of&nbsp;{%- include pagebreak.html canvas=305 -%}&nbsp;European books made with a single frame camera; the equipment at Yale, New York
+Arbor is prepared to furnish microcopies of {% include pagebreak.html canvas=305 %} European books made with a single frame camera; the equipment at Yale, New York
 Public Library, and Huntington Library, is of the double-frame type.
 With a single-frame camera, pages can be copied in the